 The statutory rate of 8.25% or 16.5% used above is that of Hong Kong, where the Company's main business is located.

-(g) The Company complies with ASC 740 and assessed the tax position during the fiscal year ended March 31, 2019 and concluded that such prior year uncertain income tax liability was no longer required.
+(g) The Company complies with ASC 740 and assessed the tax position during the fiscal year ended March 31, 2020 and concluded that the Company had no accrued penalties related to uncertain tax positions (2019: \$nil).